 Estimated Dry Matter Nutrient Content

-Ingredients: Rabbit, rabbit liver, pumpkin seed, montmorillonite clay, cottage cheese, egg shell meal, whole eggs, cod liver oil, parsley, blueberry powder, suncured alfalfa meal, cranberry powder, almond powder, tomato powder, apricot powder, artichoke powder, spinach powder, apple powder, broccoli powder, carrot powder, pumpkin powder, kelp, chicory root, rosemary
+Ingredients: Rabbit, rabbit liver, pumpkin seed, montmorillonite clay, cottage cheese, egg shell meal, whole eggs, sardine oil, parsley, blueberry powder, suncured alfalfa meal, cranberry powder, almond powder, tomato powder, apricot powder, artichoke powder, spinach powder, apple powder, broccoli powder, carrot powder, pumpkin powder, kelp, chicory root, rosemary

 Fiber (estimated dry matter content) = 3%